Bond Graph Modelling of Chemoelectrical Energy Transduction: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-Peter Gawthrop would like to thank the Melbourne School of Engineering for its support via a Professorial Fellowship.
+We would like to thank the reviewers for their suggestions for improving the paper.
+P.G. would like to thank the Melbourne School of Engineering for its support via a Professorial Fellowship.
+I.S. gratefully acknowledges funding from Sonderforschungsbereich (SFB) 803, project Z02 (Deutsche Forschungsgemeinschaft, Germany).
 This research was in part conducted and funded by the Australian Research Council Centre of Excellence in Convergent Bio-Nano Science and Technology (project number CE140100036).